 National ISPs (e.g. Mweb, RSAWEB, Afrihost)

-Ultimately the best experience comes from a good pairing.
-A top tier FNO like Vumatel provides a great foundation but the ISP you choose to run on that network will define your day to day experience through their customer service, network management and support.
+Ultimately, the best experience comes from a good pairing.
+A top-tier FNO provides a strong foundation, but the ISP you choose will define your day-to-day experience through customer service, routing/peering choices, and support quality.

 5. How to Choose and Sign Up for Fibre

-Signing up for fibre is a straightforward process if you follow these steps:
+Signing up for fibre is straightforward if you follow these steps:

 Key Installation Requirements:

-• Power Access: ONT/CPE box needs to be near a power outlet
+- Power access: ONT/CPE needs to be near a power outlet (consider a UPS)

 Before You Sign Up Checklist: